Equilibrium stresses and rigidity for infinite tensegrities and frameworks

 The deeper direction of the Roth-Whiteley characterisation is that first-order rigidity ensures the presence of a proper equilibrium stress.
 To generalise this, to asymptotic equlibrium stresses and first-order $\X$-rigidity, we consider closed convex cones $C$ in Banach sequence spaces and make use of Hahn-Banach separation functionals and a relative second dual cone equality lemma, namely Lemma \ref{l:doubledualconeSUB}.

-Much of the basic theory of first-order rigidity for finite bar-joint frameworks extends in some manner to countably infinite bar-joint frameworks.
+Much of the basic theory of first-order rigidity for finite bar-joint frameworks extends in some manner to countably infinite bar-joint frameworks, particularly in the case of generic frameworks.
 See Kitson and Power \cite{kit-pow-I}, \cite{kit-pow-II} for example.
 On the other hand countably infinite tensegrities have received little attention in this regard.
 E. B. Ashton \cite{ash} has considered ``continuous tensegrities" and certain extensions of the Roth-Whiteley theorem but the main applications involve tensegrities with a continuum of struts, in a continuous path, with ends connected by curved cables.
 As we have remarked, a literal generalisation of the Roth-Whiteley characterisation to countably infinite tendesgrities does not hold for general first order rigidity.
 The adjustments we make are natural from the perspective of functional analysis and in particular we restrict attention to countable tensegrities $G(p)$ which have \emph{uniform structure} in the sense that there is an upper bound both to the lengths of members and to the degrees of the vertices of $G$.
 This ensures that the rigidity matrix determines a bounded linear transformation from $\X\otimes \bR^d$ to $\X\otimes \bR$ and that its transpose matrix is a bounded linear transformation in the reverse direction.
 For other considerations of the rigidity matrix as a bounded linear transformation see also Owen and Power \cite{owe-pow-crystal} and Kastis, Kitson and Power \cite {kas-kit-pow}.

-The proofs below are self-contained apart from standard separation results for closed cones in Banach spaces.
-These follow from Theorem \ref{t:conwayseparation}, while for the Hilbert space $\X=\ell^2$ we also have the direct argument of Lemma \ref{l:separationHilbert}.
+The proofs below are self-contained apart from standard separation results for closed cones in Hilbert space and Banach spaces.
 The recent book of Connelly and Guest \cite{con-gue} gives a useful reference to the rigidity theory of finite bar-joint frameworks and tensegrities.